 For training, Ip Man Sifu used wooden knives that were longer than the one we see nowadays, and the tip was narrower.
 This was the original shape Sifu used.
 The real knives must be narrower and sharper at the top because they are used for stabbing.
 They also have to be thicker and heavier.
 Nowadays, the knives are too light and wide at the tip; they are used more for chopping, not for the original purpose of stabbing.

-Many say Ip Man never taught the knives while he was in Foshan.
+Many say Ip Man never taught the Butterfly Knives while he was in Foshan.
 Is that true?

 That’s true.
 During his time in Foshan, Sifu only seriously taught two people, and he didn’t finish teaching them the whole system.
 There’s actually no standard form, and many people have only partial knowledge of it because Ip Man mostly showed them separate movements.
 Only very few people were ever taught the entire set.